Handling Realistic Label Noise in BERT Text Classification: Experiments and Results

 \subsection{Hyperparameters}

-The number of training steps is optimally set to 3000\footnote{If the validation accuracy does not improve beyond a certain patience level, we employ early stopping to prematurely halt the training process for all experiments.} unless we are required to vary hyperparameters settings for homogeneous ensembles.
-For homogeneous ensembles, we cycle through a combination of the following hyperparameters: the number of training steps = [2000, 3000, 4000, 5000, 6000], learning rate = [0.0002, 0.0004, 0.0005, 0.00001, 0.00002, 0.00003, 0.00004, 0.00005], patience (for early stopping) = [25, 30, 40, 50], warm-up steps = [0, 1, 5, 7, 10], weight decay = [0.1, 0.001, 0.0001], drop rate = [0.1, 0.25, 0.5, 0.8].
-We use \textit{bert-base-uncased}\footnote{https://huggingface.co/bert-base-uncased} as the backbone for our English language datasets: TweetNLP and SNLI.
-We use \textit{bert-base-multilingual-cased}\footnote{https://huggingface.co/bert-base-multilingual-cased} for our African language datasets: Yor\`ub\'a and Hausa.
+The number of training steps is optimally set to 3000\footnote{If the validation accuracy does not improve beyond a certain patience level, we employ early stopping to prematurely halt the training process for all experiments.} unless we are required to vary hyperparameter settings for homogeneous ensembles.
+For homogeneous ensembles, we cycle through a combination of the following hyperparameters: the number of training steps = [2000, 3000, 4000, 5000, 6000], learning rate = [0.0002, 0.0004, 0.0005, 0.00001, 0.00002, 0.00003, 0.00004, 0.00005], patience (for early stopping) = [25, 30, 40, 50], warm-up steps = [0, 1, 5, 7, 10], weight decay = [0.1, 0.001, 0.0001], and drop rate = [0.1, 0.25, 0.5, 0.8].

 For other experiments that do not explicitly require us to vary hyperparameters, we fix the following hyperparameters for the African language datasets, training steps = 3000, learning rate = 0.00005, patience = 25, drop rate = 0.1, warm-up steps = 0, weight decay = 0.1.
 We fix the following hyperparameters for the English language datasets, training steps = 3000, learning rate = 0.00002, patience = 25, drop rate = 0.25, warm-up steps = 0, weight decay = 0.1.
 For boosting related experiments, we experiment with two training data subset sizes: 50\% of the total training data and 80\% of the total training data.
 For heterogeneous ensembles, we aggregate predictions from the following three classifiers: vanilla BERT, co-teaching, and CETA.